magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 ### Apply this hotfix after you install 2.4.4

-We recommend that you apply the following patch after you install {{ site.data.var.ce }} 2.4.4:
+We recommend that you apply the following patch after you install {{ site.data.var.ee }} 2.4.4:

 *  `braintree-disabled-partial-capture-for-applepay-googlepay.patch`.
 Merchants cannot submit partial refunds for orders paid with Apple Pay through Braintree.
 When a merchant tries to create a credit memo for a partial refund from the order invoice, the **Qty to Refund** field is not editable.
 This hotfix addresses that issue.
 See the [Adobe Commerce 2.4.4: Unable to create partial invoices](https://support.magento.com/hc/en-us/articles/4487952754957-Adobe-Commerce-2-4-4-Unable-to-create-partial-invoices) Knowledge Base article.  <!--- BUNDLE-3088-->